 So far, my scholarship has enabled me to make connections with my peers, volunteer within the community, and take part in many different programs and events that are unique to the EC Scholars Program.
 As an EC Scholar, I have also had the chance to take on leadership roles that I would not have been introduced to otherwise.
 I am especially thrilled to have the opportunity to study abroad.
 One of my main areas of study is Hispanic Studies because I am very passionate about the Spanish language and the different cultures associated with it so I have always wanted to spend time studying this subject matter in a country where it originated.
 With my scholarship, I can now fulfill my life-long desire to spend a semester studying abroad in Spain.

 What special undergraduate research opportunities have you experienced at the university?

 I am currently working as an undergraduate researcher in the lab of Dr. Ables within the Biology Department here at ECU.
 Within Dr. Ables' lab I assist in research that uses the fruit fly ovary as a model to study how steroid hormone signaling affects and is related to adult stem cell function.
 Working as an undergraduate researcher has enabled me to learn many techniques used within a scientific laboratory, such as confocal microscopy, and has also allowed me to gain a great deal of other valuable knowledge and experience.
-I hope to begin working on my own project within Dr. Ables' lab next semester once I gain a sufficient amount of experience and I plan on continuing my role as an undergraduate researcher throughout my entire undergraduate career at ECU.
+I am beginning work on my own project within Dr. Ables' lab that involves investigation of the role of the gene, Trl, on the maintenance and proliferation of germline stem cells.
+I plan on continuing my role as an undergraduate researcher throughout my entire undergraduate career at ECU.
 I truly enjoy and appreciate having the opportunity to take part in research as an undergraduate because I know that the skills and experience I gain now will benefit me in my future endeavors.